You open the Openplanet overlay by pressing F3. (If this doesn't work, see troubleshooting.)

 The standard base of the Nod explorer is the main game app.
 This app is always of type CTrackMania for the regular ManiaPlanet game.

-The fid explorer lets you explore the files mounted within ManiaPlanet, as well as extract them to the physical file system.
+The Fid explorer lets you explore the files currently mounted within ManiaPlanet, as well as extract them to the physical file system.
+It's more of an advanced feature, since it can cause confusion about where files are really from.
+In most cases, you should be using the Pack explorer described above.

-You can access an individual title pack's fids by loading it in ManiaPlanet, and going to System -> Fid Packs in the Openplanet menu.
+You can access the different mount points by going to System -> Drives/Folders in the Openplanet menu.

 NOTE: Due to a currently unfixed bug in ManiaPlanet, some files may fail to extract correctly and will therefore be corrupt on disk.
 This is a known issue that is being looked into.
 The majority of files do not have this problem, however.